LGBTQ rights in Peru: Living conditions

-Peruvian society is generally regarded as hostile to LGBT people.
+Peruvian society is generally regarded as hostile to LGBTQ people.
 The Roman Catholic Church holds heavy influence in the country.
-As such, attitudes towards the LGBT community tend to reflect Catholic morals.
+As such, attitudes towards the LGBTQ community tend to reflect Catholic morals.
 Nevertheless, attitudes have become more accepting and tolerant, in line with worldwide trends.
-Recent legislation and court rulings have also granted LGBT people more and more legal rights, such as the right to donate blood, the right for transgender people to change legal gender, the right to serve openly in the military, and the right to be protected from discrimination.
+Recent legislation and court rulings have also granted LGBTQ people more and more legal rights, such as the right to donate blood, the right for transgender people to change legal gender, the right to serve openly in the military, and the right to be protected from discrimination.

-In May 2015, PlanetRomeo, an LGBT social network, published its first Gay Happiness Index (GHI).
+In May 2015, PlanetRomeo, an LGBTQ social network, published its first Gay Happiness Index (GHI).
 Gay men from over 120 countries were asked about how they feel about society's view on homosexuality, how do they experience the way they are treated by other people and how satisfied are they with their lives.
 Peru was ranked 87th with a GHI score of 24.

 In 2020, the Inter-American Court of Human Rights ruled that Azul Rojas Marín, then living as a gay man, had been tortured in police custody in 2008.